openenclave/openenclave/new_platforms/docs/new_platform_dev.md

 or EDL.
 EDL files describe how a host app calls into an enclave to request a secure service (i.e. an Enclave CALL, or ECALL), and how an enclave calls into its host app to request an insecure service (i.e. an Out CALL, or OCALL).
-The same EDL file is used to define the interface between host and enclave regardless of whether the enclave is an Intel SGX enclave or ARM TrustZone trusted application (TA).
+The same EDL file is used to define the interface between the host app and the enclave regardless of whether the enclave is an Intel SGX enclave or OP-TEE trusted application (TA).
 An EDL file may include other EDL files and is processed using the `oeedger8r` tool.
 This tool generates two sets of one source file and one header file.
 One set is included by the host app and the other is